×

 What is a typical expat home or apartment like in Taormina?

 "A typical expat home or apartment in Taormina, is often a blend of traditional Sicilian architecture and modern amenities.
 These homes are usually located in the heart of the city, close to local markets, restaurants, and cultural landmarks.
 They often feature terracotta floors, high ceilings, and large windows that let in plenty of natural light.
 Many apartments offer stunning views of the Ionian Sea or Mount Etna.
 The living spaces are typically spacious, with a separate living room, dining area, and a fully equipped kitchen.
 Bedrooms are usually large and comfortable, often with en-suite bathrooms.
 Many homes also have outdoor spaces, such as a balcony or a terrace, where residents can enjoy the Mediterranean climate.
 Despite the historic exterior, these homes often feature modern comforts such as air conditioning, high-speed internet, and modern appliances.
-The decor often reflects the local culture, with a mix of contemporary furniture and traditional Sicilian touches," replied a member in Taormina.
+The decor often reflects the local culture, with a mix of contemporary furniture and traditional Sicilian touches," commented one expat who made the move to Taormina.

 What is the average cost of housing in Taormina?